 How Can A DUI Lawyer Help Me?

 Some drivers make the mistake of trying to handle their DUI case on their own.
-Or, they hire cheap DUI lawyers who promise to get the charged dismissed or reduced for a few hundred dollars.
+Or, they a hire cheap lawyer who promises to get the charges dismissed or reduced for a few hundred dollars.
 Be wary of these types of lawyers.
 As the saying goes, “you get what you pay for”, and the last thing you want with a charge as serious as driving under the influence is a cheap defense.

-A lot of DUI lawyers in Atlanta do nothing but try to get their clients quick plea deals.
-This isn’t going to help you.
-Depending on the evidence against you, it’s going to very difficult to get the charges against you dismissed or reduced.
-No attorney can manage to do this effectively after meeting with you for just a few hours.
+A good amount of attorneys in Atlanta do nothing but try to get their clients quick plea deals.
+This likely isn’t going to help you.
+Depending on the evidence against you, it could be very difficult to get the charges against you dismissed or reduced.
+No attorney can manage to do this effectively after meeting with you for just a few minutes.

-If you want a competent defense, you need to hire a competent and experienced DUI lawyer in Georgia.
+If you want a competent defense, you need to obtain competent and experienced representation.
 An experienced lawyer will do several things after your Georgia DUI arrest.
 Some of these things include: